How to Use a Content Site Valuation Calculator (And Whether You Should Sell Right Now)

 What multiple does a content site sell for in 2026?

 Median sale multiples have stayed in the 2.8 to 3.4x SDE range through 2017 to 2025, including through the Google algorithm update cycle.
 The market did not reprice content sites.
 It thinned out.
 Sites that can find buyers are still trading at historical multiples.
-The hard part is qualifying as a site a buyer actually wants.
+The hard part is qualifying as a site a buyer wants.

 Did the Google algorithm updates kill content site valuations?